TEJASDEVV/Implementing_GPT_with_CLI/README.md

 ---

 ## ⚙️ Requirements
-  requirements modles are stored in `requirements.txt`
+  requirements moduls are stored in `requirements.txt`